 Tapella Main Course

-Lo and behold, as the cardiac attack is about to occur!
+Lo and behold, a cardiac attack is about to occur!

-Paella de Marisco (P700) is topped with mussels, shrimps, and eggs.
+Paella de Marisco (P700) is topped with mussels, shrimp, and eggs.

-The simple Arroz Sobrassada (P375) is topped with Spanish chorizo with fine herb sauce.
+The simple Arroz Sobrassada (P375) is topped with Spanish chorizo and a fine herb sauce.

-Among the three, I like the Arroz Manchego the most because of the comfort of the cheese it brings to my biased palate!
-When I was in college we use saffron to have that authentic taste of our paellas, and I guess Tapella used one.
+Among the three, I liked the Arroz Manchego the most because of the comfort the cheese brings to my biased palate!
+When I was in college, we used saffron to achieve that authentic paella taste, and I guess Tapella used it too.

 Of course, the night would not be complete without steak!
-The bloggers and I had Chuleton Villagodio (P475/100grams).
-Served to us is 1000 grams as shown in the photo below.
-The steak is half cooked prepped from the kitchen and then the diners would enjoy savoring the moment of cooking their steaks by themselves through this unbreakable plate!
+The bloggers and I had Chuleton Villagodio (P475/100 grams).
+We were served 1000 grams, as shown in the photo below.
+The steak was half-cooked in the kitchen, and then diners could enjoy the experience of cooking their steaks themselves using this unbreakable plate!

-Chef Robert, totally spoiled our evening by personally serving Lapu Lapu A La Sal (Php 210/100grams).
-Served to us is 1000 grams as shown below.
-Our dear Lapu Lapu tasted so perfect imbued into a depth of sea flavor!
+Chef Robert totally spoiled our evening by personally serving Lapu Lapu A La Sal (P210/100 grams).
+We were served 1000 grams, as shown below.
+Our dear Lapu Lapu tasted absolutely perfect, imbued with a rich depth of sea flavor!

 *Order 1 day ahead and it has a minimum 1,000 grams per order.